Healthy Recipes Blog

 This is a matter of personal preference.
 You can use either.
 I love salmon skin.
 It's fatty and delicious.
 So, I use skin-on salmon.

-When cooking from frozen, it's especially important to check for doneness with an instant-read thermometer or use a fork to ensure the center is opaque and flaky.
+When cooking from frozen, it's especially important to check for doneness with an instant-read thermometer.

 Serving Suggestions

-There are so many sides to choose from - this is a versatile main dish.
-But since I cook the salmon in a 425°F oven, I like to serve it with a side dish I can cook in the same oven.
-So, I often serve it with one of the following:
+There are so many sides to choose from - this is a truly versatile main dish.
+But since I cook the salmon at 425°F, I like to serve it with a side dish I can cook in the same oven, like roasted green beans, as shown in the photos below.

 • Roasted butternut squash